andrewlin808/andrewlin808.github.io/projects/record-database.md

 ```

-You can learn more about my project here [source code]: (https://github.com/andrewlin808/Record-Database).
+You can see more about my project's source code [here](https://github.com/andrewlin808/Record-Database).